 New London Landmarks

-An establishment which stresses the importance of both preservation and education.
+An establishment that stresses the importance of both preservation and education.
 CC students research New London architecture and help with fundraising, events, and general office duties.

 Boys & Girls Club of SE CT